Yobarnie Keyline Farm: Belmont Pastoral Estate

 The first house on the estate was built by Archibald Bell who lived there 1810-1849 but now the foundations of that house "Belmont" are all that remain.

 An opulent mansion designed by Morell and Kemp and built by Howie for Phillip Charley, Director of BHP. who acquired the property in 1889.
 The mansion was completed in 1892, one storey high with cellars.

 An unusual curved terracotta stair and balustrading in the centre axis leads down to a lower terrace whose centre feature is a sandstone and timber octagonal conservatory dated 1910.

 The Charley family entertained lavishly, a feature of these occasions being theatrical performances in the courtyard which was provided with a stage opened by lowering the large window across the proscenium into the cellars.
 Leading to the house is a fine avenue of Canary Island date palms (Phoenix canariensis) approximately 1/2 mi long, entered at an elaborate sandstone gate house built c.
 1910.

-The property has been developed as a psychiatric (St John of God) hospital and is well recognised as a place of healing and therapy.
-The property retains the mansion, gate house, formal driveway with date palm avenue, a garden pavilion/conservatory with grotto and a beautifully manicured and landscaped forecourt with pleasure grounds, all overlooking the Hawkesbury River.
-Its location on Richmond Hill includes an Aboriginal Memorial Garden - a place of peace, reflection and reconciliation.
-It was on this site in 1795 that there was a fierce battle between the Dharug inhabitants and soldiers of the colonial government.
+The property has been developed as a psychiatric (St John of God) hospital.
+The property retains the mansion, gate house, formal driveway with date palm avenue, a garden pavilion/conservatory with grotto and a landscaped forecourt with pleasure grounds, all overlooking the Hawkesbury River.
+Its location on Richmond Hill includes an Aboriginal Memorial Garden.
+It was on this site in 1795 that there was a battle between the Dharug inhabitants and soldiers of the colonial government.